Trevor Taylor (table tennis)

 Trevor Taylor is a male former international table tennis player from England.

 Table tennis career

 He represented England at four World Table Tennis Championships in the Swaythling Cup (men's team event) from 1969-1975.

-He won four English National Table Tennis Championships titles and represented Hertfordshire at county level and Ormesby at club level.
+He won four English National Table Tennis Championships - twice singles champion titles and represented Hertfordshire at county level and Ormesby at club level.
+Won Commonwealth Singles Championship 3 times: 1971/1973/1975.
+Won eight gold medals at Commonwealth Championships.
+European Club Champion with Ormesby; the only time an English Club has been successful.

+Retired from international table tennis at 22.